-Activation of the SOS response includes activation of one or several error-prone DNA polymerases that can replicate pass DNA lesions and thus replicate damaged DNA opposed to the "normal" replicative polymerase .
-The error-prone property of the SOS-induced polymerases acts on both damaged and undamaged DNA and can introduce mutations into the chromosome and thereby increase the spontaneous mutation rate in cells .
-Acquired antimicrobial resistance in bacteria due to mutations in chromosomal genes have been described for several classes of antimicrobial agents, including the quinolones, rifamycins, and aminoglycosides .
+Activation of the SOS response includes activation of one or several error-prone DNA polymerases that can replicate pass DNA lesions and thus replicate damaged DNA opposed to the "normal" replicative polymerase 109.
+The error-prone property of the SOS-induced polymerases acts on both damaged and undamaged DNA and can introduce mutations into the chromosome and thereby increase the spontaneous mutation rate in cells 109.
+Acquired antimicrobial resistance in bacteria due to mutations in chromosomal genes have been described for several classes of antimicrobial agents, including the quinolones, rifamycins, and aminoglycosides 36.
 The SOS response might therefore play an important role in the development of resistance to important antimicrobials used for human and animal treatment.
 Also, any compound capable of activating the SOS response might contribute to the evolution of bacterial resistance in human and animal pathogens.
-For instance in S. aureus, induction of the SOS response by UV-light was shown to increase the mutation rate in the bacterium, giving rise to increased resistance to rifampicin and streptomycin .
+For instance in S. aureus, induction of the SOS response by UV-light was shown to increase the mutation rate in the bacterium, giving rise to increased resistance to rifampicin and streptomycin 107.

 In recent years it has been demonstrated that sub-inhibitory concentrations of certain antimicrobial agents for therapy have the potential to trigger the SOS response and/or induce mutagenesis in bacteria.
-In S. aureus, exposure to ciprofloxacin and trimethoprim have been shown to induce the SOS response and a SOS-dependent increase in ciprofloxacin resistance has been demonstrated .
-In E. coli, exposure to a variety of antimicrobial agents (e.g. ciprofloxacin, rifampicin, ampicillin, trimethoprim) at sub-inhibitory concentrations has been shown to induce mutation-mediated resistance to certain antimicrobial compounds in a SOS-dependent manner .
-Ciprofloxacin and rifampicin was shown to induce resistance to the drug itself .
-Moreover, the SOS response and/or mutagenesis in S. Thyphimurium, Mycobacterium fortuitum, Streptococcus pneumonia and Vibrio cholera have also been shown to be induced by exposure to sub-inhibitory concentrations of certain antimicrobial agents 9,10,111,112.
+In S. aureus, exposure to ciprofloxacin and trimethoprim have been shown to induce the SOS response and a SOS-dependent increase in ciprofloxacin resistance has been demonstrated

+107,110 .
+In E. coli, exposure to several different antimicrobial agents (e.g. ciprofloxacin, rifampicin, ampicillin) at sub-inhibitory concentrations induced the mutation rate in a SOS-dependent matter and thereby resistance to these compounds 7,8 .
+Moreover, the SOS response and/or mutagenesis in S. Thyphimurium, Mycobacterium fortuitum, Streptococcus pneumonia and Vibrio cholera have been induced in response to exposure to sub-inhibitory concentration of certain antimicrobial agents 9,10,111,112 , and the SOS response was found to be an important player in S. Thyphimurium 9 and V. cholera 10 .

-Activation of the SOS response can therefore result in increased mutagenesis that in turn can confer increased antimicrobial resistance in bacteria.
+Activation of the SOS response can therefore result in an increased mutagenesis that in turn can confer increased antimicrobial resistance in bacteria.
 Sub-inhibitory concentration of antimicrobial agents used for treatment can induce this response.
 The SOS response in bacteria might therefore play an important role in development of resistance during treatment in a selective manner or increase resistance to antimicrobials in a non-selective manner.
-Inhibition of the SOS response and thereby inhibition of stress-induced mutations has been suggested to be a novel therapeutic strategy to fight evolution of antimicrobial resistance to drugs .
-However, bacterial stress caused by exposure to sub-inhibitory concentrations of biocides has also been suggested to induce the SOS response and induce antimicrobial resistance in bacteria .
+Inhibition of the SOS response and thereby inhibition of mutations has been suggested to be a novel therapeutic strategy to fight evolution of antimicrobial resistance to drugs 7.
+However, bacterial stress caused by exposure to sub-inhibitory concentrations of biocides has also been suggested to induce the SOS response and induce antimicrobial resistance in bacteria 108.
 So far, knowledge about the potential effect of sub-inhibitory concentrations of commonly used biocides on the SOS response and mutagenesis in different bacterial species is very limited.
 A few studies have investigated the transcriptional response to a couple of biocides in a few bacterial species.